-What is a Milk Allergy?
+What Is A Milk Allergy?

 Many consumers buy vegetarian products with the intention of avoiding allergic reactions to milk allergens.
 Unfortunately, this is not always a reliable assumption to make.
 For example, some vegetarian cheeses contain milk protein.
 In this case, the term “vegetarian” only means that the rennet used to manufacture the cheese is vegetable-based.
-Again, our NY doctors recommend that you carefully check all food labels in order to be sure that you are not consuming a hidden milk allergen and risking a possible allergic reaction.
+Again, our NYC allergists recommend that you carefully check all food labels in order to be sure that you are not consuming a hidden milk allergen and risking a possible allergic reaction.

 If you have a child that has a milk allergy, you might have considered hypoallergenic milk formulas.
 However, this term is also a little confusing.
 Some children react to a hypoallergenic formula, depending on the particular recipe and brand.
 If you are buying hypoallergenic milk formula and your child is still experiencing allergic reactions, you may consider a “complete protein hydrolysate formula.”
 Please see one of our allergy and asthma associates to discuss this further.